-Now, obviously black cats aren’t going to make your life completely fall apart just by casually strolling by you.
+Now, hopefully obviously, black cats aren’t going to make your life completely fall apart just by casually strolling by you.
 So where did this myth come from?
 Let’s look into the historical origin of this pervasive myth!

-Warning: This blog contains discussion of animal death.
-I don't go into gory details, but be warned that some of the content of this blog may be a midly disturbing.
+Warning: This blog contains a discussion of animal death.
+I won’t go into gory details but be warned that some of the content of this blog may be a bit disturbing.

 It’s All About Witches

-In other words, even without leaping to cats being secret witches, there's plenty of legitimate reasons to be nice to cats!
+In other words, even without leaping to cats being secret witches, there are plenty of legitimate reasons to be nice to cats!

-Of course, not all myths surrounding cats related directly back to witches.
-An old Italian legend states that black cats are an omen of death if one was ill and a black cat laid in their bed.
-As anyone who lives with cats knows, it’s pretty tough to keep cats off of a bed if they want to rest there so I have a feeling this one was a spurious correlation.
+Of course, not all myths surrounding cats relate directly back to witches.
+An old Italian legend states that black cats are an omen of death if one is ill and a black cat lays in their bed.
+As anyone who lives with cats knows, it’s pretty tough to keep cats off of a bed if they want to rest there (unless you get them their own cozy bed that’s more appealing) so I have a feeling this one was a spurious correlation.
 Plus, we now think that cat purrs may be healing!

 This may have come from the previously discussed disease vector thing, but honestly?
 By the time you’re on death’s door and the black cat lays in your bed it seems like your fate was already pretty much sealed.